 The current contractual lease cash flows are based on the in-force lease rates.
 The projected future non-contractual lease cash flows are estimated based on the aircraft type, age, and the airframe and engine configuration of the aircraft.
 The projected non-contractual lease cash flows are applied to follow-on lease terms, which are estimated based on the age of the aircraft at the time of re-lease and are assumed through the estimated holding period of the aircraft.
 The estimated holding period is the period over which future cash flows are assumed to be generated.
-We generally assume the estimated holding period is expected to be shorter.
+We generally assume the estimated holding period to be 25 years from the date of manufacture unless facts and circumstances indicate the holding period is expected to be shorter.
 Shorter holding periods can result from our assessment of the continued marketability of certain aircraft types or when a potential sale or future part-out of an individual aircraft has been contracted for, or is likely.
-In instances of a potential sale or part-out, the holding period is based on aircraft type.
+In instances of a potential sale or part-out, the holding period is based on the estimated or actual sale or part-out date.
+The disposition value is generally estimated based on aircraft type.
 In situations where the aircraft will be disposed of, the residual value assumed is based on an estimated part-out value or the contracted sale price.